 Does USPS offer small business discounts, and how do I get them?

-- Retail: The most costly postage option, you get this rate at the post office.
+- Retail: The most costly postage option, you get this packaging rate at the post office.

-- Commercial base: USPS offers commercial postage rates as a shipping option.
-You can get this rate through the USPS website and some other commercial sales platforms or Stamps.com.
+- Commercial base: the major carrier USPS offers commercial postage rates as a shipping option.
+You can get this packaging rate through the USPS website and some other commercial sales platforms or Stamps.com.

-- Commercial Plus: USPS Commercial Plus offers a higher shipping discount for Priority Mail services, and you’ll need to contact a USPS sales representative for details on this shipping option.
+- Commercial Plus: the major carrier USPS Commercial Plus offers a higher shipping discount for Priority Mail services, and you’ll need to contact a USPS sales representative for details on this shipping option.

 - USPS tracking (on select products)